 Simply put, a landing page is a page that you'd like your site's visitors to 'land' on — and a page you'd like to rank in search results for a given term.
 You can hardly have one and the same page optimized for all your keywords, so you'll need to look through your list of keywords carefully and decide which page is the best fit for each word or phrase.
 That page's content should be useful and engaging and, most importantly, relevant to the term — ensuring that the searcher finds exactly what they're looking for on your landing page, and sticks around your site rather than bounces back to the search results.

 Making sure the right pages are ranking for the right keywords is an indispensable part of rank tracking, and (lucky you!)
 Rank Tracker offers a simple way to do that.

-How-to: Match your keywords to landing pages.
-In Rank Tracker, select the keyword(s) you're optimizing a certain page for, right-click the selection, and hit Match selected keyword(s) to URLs.
+How-to: Assign your keywords to landing pages.
+In Rank Tracker, select the keyword(s) you're optimizing a certain page for, right-click the selection, and hit Assign selected keyword(s) to landing page.

-Whenever the wrong page comes up in the search results, you'll see the page's URL highlighted in your Rank Tracker workspace.
+Whenever the wrong page comes up in the search results, you'll see a warning sign along with the page's URL in your Rank Tracker workspace.

 Tips: See if any of your pages rank for your keywords already.
 If one of your site's pages ranks for a given keyword already, it may be a good idea to work on that page's content instead of trying to get a brand new page to rank.
 After you run a ranking check in Rank Tracker, see if any of your pages are ranking already for some terms — and keep on optimizing those to take them to the top.

-If you'd like to track your site's positions in Universal Search results, like Places, Videos or Images, along with the organic listings, you can set that up in Rank Tracker's settings.
+If you'd like to track your site's positions in different search result types, like Featured Snippets, Images, Local Packs + 12 more Google result types, along with the organic listings, you can set that up in Rank Tracker's settings.

 Step 5: Add competitors' sites